How to Build a Brand in eCommerce With 8 Steps

 A good story will make people fall in love with your company and trust your brand.

-Once you’ve decided on a name, you’ll need to think about how you’ll visually represent your brand, including your colours and fonts.
+Once you’ve decided on a name, you’ll need to think about how you’ll visually represent your brand, including your colors and fonts.
 This will be useful when you begin to create your website.

-Colors not only establish the aesthetic of your brand; they also convey the emotion you want to convey and help you keep it consistent across your overall brand.
-To prevent misleading customers, pick colours that distinguish you from direct competition.
+Colors not only establish your brand’s aesthetic; they also convey the emotion you want to convey and help you keep it consistent across your overall brand.
+To prevent misleading customers, pick colors that distinguish you from direct competition.

-Colour psychology isn’t a science, but it may help you make better decisions, especially when it comes to the colour of your logo.
+Color psychology isn’t a science, but it may help you make better decisions, especially regarding the color of your logo.

-This infographic provides a good summary of the feelings and associations that different colours trigger.
+This infographic provides a good summary of the feelings and associations that different colors trigger.

-Consider how readable white and black text will be over your colour palette, as well as how colourful text may seem over white and black backgrounds.
-Use a programme like Coolors to create colour combinations, then save the hex codes and filter through numerous colours to discover the ones you prefer.
+Consider how readable white and black text will be over your color palette and how colorful text may seem over white and black backgrounds.
+Use a program like Coolors to create colour combinations, then save the hex codes and filter through numerous colors to discover the ones you prefer.

 Select a colour scheme for your website.
 According to studies, colours increase brand identification by 80% and affect 85% of customer purchasing choices.
 To maintain a uniform look across all major browsers, use web-safe colour combinations.